Kshitij-Kumar-Singh-Chauhan/Employee-Distribution-Analysis/README.md

 </div>

 <div align="center">
-  **Plotwork** is an HR Analytics tool to help human resource professionals analyze and manage their workforce more effectively.
+  <b>Plotwork</b> is an HR Analytics tool to help human resource professionals analyze and manage their workforce more effectively.
 </div>

 <p align="center">